Tutorial 9 - Testing times#

 This is a Pytest test case - a block of code that can be executed to verify some behavior of your app.
 In this case, the test is a placeholder, and doesn’t test anything about our app - but it is a test that we can perform.

-this is the first time we are running tests, we also need to pass in the -r
+We can run this test suite using the --test option to briefcase dev.
+As this is the first time we are running tests, we also need to pass in the -r option to ensure that the test requirements are also installed:

 (beeware-venv) $ briefcase dev --test -r